Do you like “fancy schmancy” goldfish?

 And I don’t mean having refined tastes (a fancy goldfish will chow down the bloodworms just as eagerly as their long-bodied counterparts 😉 ).

-No, fancy goldfish are different than that.
+No, fancies are different than that.

 Want to know more?